GawdOfGithub/MokshaMedia/README.md

 # Startup - Free Next.js Startup Website Template

-Startup free, open-source, and premium-quality startup website template for Next.js comes with everything you need to launch a startup, business, or SaaS website, including all essential sections, components, and pages.
+Startup free, open-source, and premium-quality Startup website template for Next.js comes with everything you need to launch a Startup, business, or SaaS website, including all essential sections, components, and pages.

-If you're looking for a high-quality and visually appealing, feature-rich Next.js Template for your next startup, SaaS, or business website, this is the perfect choice and starting point for you!
+If you're looking for a high-quality and visually appealing, feature-rich Next.js Template for your next Startup, SaaS, or business website, this is the perfect choice and starting point for you!

 ### ✨ Key Features
 - Crafted for Startup and SaaS Business